CLEAR BRANCH DAM

 Location: Mt.
 Hood Town Hall, 6575 Highway 35, Mt Hood, Parkdale OR 97041

-The Project Principals will hold a supplementary public scoping meeting during which agency representatives, stakeholders, and members of the public are invited to provide input relevant to the Plan-EIS process.
-During the meeting, Principals will provide updated information on the project timeline, proposed action and alternatives, broad categories of expected impacts, and be available to answer general questions about the general NEPA process, including scoping and preparation of the Plan-EIS.
+On July 9, 2025, the Project Principals held a supplementary public scoping meeting during which agency representatives, stakeholders, and members of the public were invited to provide input relevant to the Plan-EIS process.
+During the meeting, Principals provided updated information on the project timeline, proposed action and alternatives, broad categories of expected impacts, and answered general questions about the NEPA process, including scoping and preparation of the Plan-EIS.

-Presentation materials from the supplementary public scoping meeting will be posted to this website following the meeting.
-It is important that participants provide their comments prior to the close of the public scoping comment period and clearly articulate any input regarding the Remedial Project and alternatives to it.
+It is important that participants provide their comments prior to the close of the public scoping comment period on July 18, and clearly articulate any input regarding the Remedial Project and alternatives to it.
+The presentation from this meeting was recorded and is available to view at the link below.

 Prior Public Scoping Meetings